myramade/hbcu_alexa/README.md

 ## :mag_right: Frontend - Interaction Model
 ![intent](https://user-images.githubusercontent.com/28787937/72655149-ef642380-3947-11ea-8494-63a3de790a83.png)

 Every application needs a frontend a way for your people to interact with your application.
-The Interaction Model defines the logic for the skill.
-The Voice User Interface (VUI) maps the user's _verbal input_ to the _intents_ your skill can handle.
+The Interaction Model, in this case the VUI defines the logic for the skill.
+The VUI maps the user's _verbal input_ to the _intents_ your skill can handle.
 Utterances are the phrases a user may say – they help the skill connect the intents to words or phases spoken by the user.

 For example, let’s say you build a skill that does one thing, it responds only to the voice command in the image above.
 The skill will need an _intent_, we could name it _“DetergentIntent”_.
 The intent defines the behavior of a skill.
 The intent takes the user's _verbal command_ and triggers code in your backend.